-We cut all our lumber with a Wood Mizer LT 40 Hydraulic bandsaw sawmill.
-We also work with a milling operation and can asist you with having your lumber surfaced planed, or made into hardwood flooring, base, crown, and much more.
+We cut all our lumber with a Wood Mizer LT 50 Super Hydraulic bandsaw sawmill.
+We also work with a milling operation and can assist you with having your lumber surfaced planed, or made into hardwood flooring, base, crown, and much more.

-We do not log ourselves but since we buy logs year round from different loggers.
-By doing this we establish a good working relationship with several different loggers from small to large logging operations.
+We do not log ourselves but we have a good working relationship with several different loggers from small to large logging operations.
 We would be happy to assist you in finding the right logger for your needs!!

 Milling Our Lumber: